yahoo/fetchr/README.md

 ## Service Metadata

-Service calls on the client transparently become xhr requests.
+Service calls on the client transparently become fetch requests.
-It is a good idea to set cache headers on common xhr calls.
+It is a good idea to set cache headers on common fetch calls.
 You can do so by providing a third parameter in your service's callback.
 If you want to look at what headers were set by the service you just called, simply inspect the third parameter in the callback.